 If unsure what a VPN is, how it works, or why you really should use one, read this article:

-In the event that your VPN connection fails, a kill switch will turn internet access off until the VPN service is available once more.
-This protects you from having your location, identity, and activities exposed to the internet at large in the event of a VPN server power outage or emergency reboot.
+If your VPN app connection fails, a kill switch will turn internet access off until the VPN service is available once more.
+This web access log out protects you from having your location, identity, and activities exposed to the internet at large in the event of a VPN server power outage or emergency reboot.
 This is particularly important when using free unlimited public WiFi that isn’t secure on iPhone or another web device.

-IPVanish VPN has many security features in place to prevent their servers from breaking your connection, but there is plenty of wild country between your location and the VPN servers.
-The IPVanish VPN app will immediately recognize if the connection to their server is broken and protect you from exposure with its built-in kill switch function.
+Surfshark VPN has many security features in place to prevent their servers from breaking your connection, but there is plenty of wild country between your location and the VPN servers.
+The Surfshark VPN app will immediately recognize if the link to their server is broken and protect you from exposure with its built-in kill switch function.

-Do not use a VPN without this feature if you value your privacy and security.
+Do not use VPNs without this support feature if you value your privacy and security.
 Protect and secure your WiFi-connected iPhone and all other internet-supported devices with a secure VPN.

 How to Stop DNS Leaks

-When connected to the internet through one of the IPVanish VPN servers, a DNS server is provided.
-It can sometimes happen that your default DNS server information can leak through, especially if not using IPVanish VPN.
-This alone can give the internet at large an idea of who you are.
+When connected to the internet through one of the Surfshark VPN servers, a DNS server is provided.
+It can sometimes happen that your default DNS server information can leak through, especially if not using Surfshark VPN.
+This data alone can give the internet at large an idea of who you are making you less secure.

 How to Stop IPv6 Leaks